pfdubois/BridgeBidding/source/MajorOpenings.rst

 think we can make that even if partner is an opener.
 With a minimal competitive hand you just pass or consider a negative double.

-A cue bid that is forcing to game is still appropriate some times:
+A cue bid that is forcing to game is still appropriate sometimes:

 - 1♥ (2♠) 4♥ is a weak hand with five hearts
 - 1♥ (2♠) 3♠ is a game force showing an opening hand or better.